Continual Memorization of Factoids in Language Models: How Do Models Forget Factoids?

 \subsection{Replay Does Not Mitigate Forgetting Fully}

 Replay-based methods mitigate forgetting by sampling a small portion of data from earlier stages and mixing it with the subsequent dataset during training.
-Replay from past experience has been a long-established mitigation to prevent forgetting in reinforcement learning research~\citep[e.g.][]{mnih2013playing} and more recently continual pretraining, for example for LM Although replay-based methods have proven helpful for continual learning, we hypothesize that they will be less effective for tasks requiring memorization, as the individual instances are largely unrelated \citep{feldman2020does, yang2023resmem}.
-Table~\ref{fig:replay_fig2} shows that although replay reduces forgetting across the board, the effectiveness is not uniform.
-Replay has less success to avoid forgetting than non-factoid.
-We provide full results in \S\ref{app:replay}.
-The replay experiments suggest that manipulating the training dynamics such as exposing the model to different distributions, can affect the model's ability to recall factoids, even when the replayed factoids are not directly related to the other factoids.
+Replay from past experience has been a long-established mitigation to prevent forgetting in reinforcement learning research~\citep[e.g.,][]{mnih2013playing} and more recently continual pretraining for LMs.
+Although replay-based methods have proven helpful for continual learning, we hypothesize that they will be less effective for tasks requiring memorization, as the individual instances are largely unrelated \citep{feldman2020does, yang2023resmem}.
+Figure~\ref{fig:replay_fig2} shows that although replay reduces forgetting across the board, the effectiveness is not uniform.
+Replay is less effective at preventing forgetting when stage 2 is factoid than non-factoid (full results in \S\ref{app:replay}).
+The experiments suggest that manipulating the training dynamics such as exposing the model to different distributions can affect the model's ability to recall factoids, even when the replayed factoids are individually independent from other factoids in the same stage.